wp-plugins/constant-contact-api/readme.txt

 * Fixed a bug relating to chunked http encoding in class.cc.php

 == Upgrade Notice ==

+= 0.0.7 =
+This version fixes a bug introduced in version 0.0.5.

 = 0.0.6 =
 This version simply updates the readme.txt file so the project description page is more useful.